 After write-off has taken place, the debt collection process will continue.
-For companies, this is typically until the borrower has completed bankruptcy proceedings, schemes of arrangement, etc. For private individuals, it will still be sought to enter into voluntary payment schemes and to take any legal collection steps.
+In the case of companies, typically until the borrower has completed bankruptcy proceedings, composition with creditors, etc. For private individuals, continued attempts are made to establish voluntary payment schemes and possible legal collection.